pmmistry/Node-RED-Series/Labs/lab_3.md

 ## Create a Node-RED Starter application

 In prior Node-RED Series workshops, we created a Node-RED Starter Application running in IBM Cloud.
 If you haven't created one, follow these [instructions](https://developer.ibm.com/components/node-red/tutorials/how-to-create-a-node-red-starter-application/)

-## Register for a Weather Company API key

-You need an API key to use The Weather Company API for COVID-19 Disease Tracking.
-[Call for Code](https://developer.ibm.com/callforcode) participants can read the Terms of Service, register to join the [Call for Code 2020 COVID Challenge](https://developer.ibm.com/callforcode/getstarted/covid-19/) and request a TWC API key for this Node-RED node at [callforcode.weather.com](https://callforcode.weather.com) A time-limited API key will be sent to you via email.

 ## Learn about Node-RED